fbpx

 You negotiate with your kids when you’re trying to convince them it’s bedtime and, no, they can’t stay up and watch another episode of Bluey.
 You negotiate with your employer when trying to get a pay rise.

-We negotiate every day… from a better salary to getting the kids to sleep early.
+We negotiate everyday - from asking for a better salary to getting the kids to bed early.

 Whether you know it or not, you already have a lot of negotiation experience.